AdriaArray - Seismic networks

 The folder presentations contains some of the slides and poster about the AdriaArray Seismic Network presented in last years.

-Stations maps
+Station maps

 https://raw.githubusercontent.com/PetrColinSky/AdriaArray/master/AdA/MAPS/06AdriaBBovr.png

-Highly simplified map showing only the permanent and mobile stations regardless of their type.
+Highly simplified map showing only the broadband permanent and mobile stations regardless of their type.
 Permanent stations are marked with red triangles while temporary stations are marked with light green triangles.

 https://raw.githubusercontent.com/PetrColinSky/AdriaArray/master/AdA/MAPS/01AdriaTotal.png